Lille OSC: Crest and nicknames

 Lille's crest has changed many times.
-The very first crest of the newborn club was simply the escutcheon of the city of Lille dating from 1235 that shows an argent-on-gules fleur-de-lys.
+The first crest of the newborn club was simply the escutcheon of the city of Lille dating from 1235 that shows an argent-on-gules fleur-de-lys.
 The fleur-de-lys refers to the name and the insularity of the city.
 "Lille", or "Lile" and "Lysle" depending on the past forms, is phonetically close to "Lisle", an old spelling of "Lys".
 The lys also makes reference to the water flag, which were rife through the marshes surrounding the city.
 The colours of the heraldry, argent (white) and gules (red), embody wisdom and wealth for the first one, and passion and faithfulness for the second.

 White and red were the colours of Olympique Lillois while blue, traditional colour of the team shorts, refers to SC Fives and is also present in the first-ever club crest from 1946.
 Red remains the main colour used by the club in its imagery, on its website or its social media.

 The club adopted the colours of his founding and merging parents, and the fleur-de-lys symbol that can be seen in the first badges.
 In 1981, the mastiff appeared for the first time in the club crest and has never left it.
 The nickname, Les Dogues (French for "The Mastiffs"), evokes and emphasizes the team's aggressiveness and dedication, and was first used in the 1920s for Olympique Lillois players.
+This nickname seems to have appeared for the first time in the now-defunct newspaper Le Télégramme du Nord (French for "The North Telegram") on 10 November 1919.
+Olympique Lillois started to officially use it in the club's press releases a few weeks later.
 Other nicknames or designations are frequently used, like Les Nordistes (French for "The Northmen") or Les Lillois ([lilwa]), the demonym corresponding to Lille.

 In 1989, a new crest was unveiled which combines the fleur-de-lys and a mastiff that seems jumping out of the flower.
 The acronym "LOSC" is supplemented by the term "Lille Métropole" to enhance the Métropole Européenne de Lille size and importance in Western Europe.
 The club officials at that time wanted to entrench the club in its region, not only in the city but in a 1,000,000-inhabitants area where the club moved some facilities.
 This badge was marginally revised in 1997 but was replaced in 2002 with a more stylish one where the dog and the acronym are prominent.
 In 2012, the fleur-de-lys once again became a central element in the logo.
 The badge shape recalls the previous heraldry, and only the city and club name appear at the top of the logo like a crown.

 The latest crest, which was unveiled in 2018, uses every club symbol (the club initials, the mastiff, the fleur-de-lys and the three colours) inside a regular pentagon shape, form of the Citadel of Lille's heart.